ITISFoundation/osparc-manifest-spec/README.md

-# 📘 oSPARC CAD Manifest Specification
+# HORNET CAD Manifest Specification

+## 🔗 TL;DR

+* Write a manifest in **JSON** (`cad_manifest.json`) that identifies the different parts and assemblies of your CAD
+  * include a `$schema`
+* Use **VS Code**, **GitHub Actions**, **pre‑commit**, or **online tools** to validate
+  * All tools reuse the same JSON Schema — no duplicate logic needed 👍

+---

-The oSPARC CAD Manifest Specification defines a standard way to describe CAD components and their associated files in an external repository.
+The Hornet CAD Manifest Specification defines a standard way to describe CAD components and their associated files in an external repository.
 This enables:

-* 🌐 **Discoverability** — Enables services (e.g. o²S²PARC) to index CAD assets.
+* 🌐 **Discoverability** — Enables services (e.g. o²S²PARC) to index CAD assets and integrate them in existing workflows e.g. in simulations.
 * 📂 **Structure** — Defines a clear component hierarchy.
 * 💾 **Consistency** — Prevents typos or missing fields with schema validation.
 * 🛠️ **Interoperability** — Makes CAD data machine-readable and reusable.

-## 🔗 TL;DR

-* Write your manifest in **JSON**, include a `$schema` reference
-* Use **VS Code**, **GitHub Actions**, **pre‑commit**, or **online tools** to validate
-* All tools reuse the same JSON Schema — no duplicate logic needed 👍

 ## 📋 What's in this Repository